fivestarplugins/fivestarplugins.github.io/plugins/food-and-drink-menu/user/premium/ultimate-benefits.md

 menu: user
 title: Benefits of the Ultimate Version
 ---
 The ultimate version gives you a complete food ordering system on your website.
 Guests can add menu items to a cart, check out and optionally pay for their order.
-It also includes email and SMS notifications as well as access to the [Five Star Restaurant Manager mobile app](../fsrm).
+It also includes email <!-- and SMS -->notifications as well as access to the [Five Star Restaurant Manager mobile app](../fsrm).

 Ultimate features include: